-How To Chalk A Pool Cue Stick
+The Basics Of How To Chalk A Pool Cue Stick

-When chalking you cue sticks the correct way you will be using a rolling motion.
-The cue stick should be set an angle not up straight, you are going to then slowly circulate the tip try not to be messy by holding down the chalk on the tip as well.
-It should be gently circled motion spinning the cue in motion while the chalk is been added, the next mistake that most beginners make is blowing the tip-off after chalking, that should not be done as well.
+When chalking your cue sticks the correct way you will be using a rolling motion.
+The cue stick should be set at an angle not up straight, you are going to then slowly circulate the tip and try not to be messy by holding down the chalk on the tip as well.
+It should be a gently circled motion spinning the cue in motion while the chalk is been added, the next mistake that most beginners make is blowing the tip-off after chalking, that should not be done as well.

-After you have successfully chalked your pool cue still you be ready to execute the shot that you were preparing for.
+After you have successfully chalked your pool cue still be ready to execute the shot that you were preparing for.
 Let’s get into the disadvantages of not chalking the cue stick correctly.
 The bottom line is you will be chalking your pool cue stick but softly chalking the edge of the tip in a circular motion, the prosses don’t have to be repeated more than once.

-- Do not just shove the chalk on the center on the tip and turn it two times thinking your cue is ready, the edges will not be chalked and miscues can still occur.
+- Do not just shove the chalk on the centre on the tip and turn it two times thinking your cue is ready, the edges will not be chalked and miscues can still occur.

 - Do not blow the dust off the tip, it makes no scene.

-- Don’t chalk your cue stick over the pool table as well that will also alter with your players in the game.
+- Don’t chalk your cue stick over the pool table as well that will also alter your players in the game.

 - Done use fingernail scratch tip then chalk thinking you will be getting a grip.

 Those are ways you do not want to be chalking your cue stick in that form.
-It’s also common to see beginners using the chalk in regards to how you would see persons applying baby powder on the hand for smooth strokes however this is also a next incorrect way of using the chalk.
+It’s also common to see beginners using the chalk in regards to how you would see persons applying baby powder on the hand for smooth strokes however this is also the next incorrect way of using the chalk.

-What Pool Cue Chalk Do The Pros Use
+What Pool Cue Chalk Do The Pros Use?

 Please do remember to visit some of the other related articles that we have here with some shocking facts that you may not have known and trick in the sports pool.